aws-samples/bedrock-translation-agent/README.md

 1. Prompt an LLM to translation a text from `source_lang` to `target_lang`
 2. Have the LLM reflect on the translation to come up with constructive suggestions for improving it;
 3. Use the suggestions to improve the translation.

+## Key features
+With the support of Amazon Bedrock for multiple models, different models can be used in different steps to fully leverage the advantages of LLM.

 ## Getting Started